benkeser/drtmle/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Added a _correct_ reference and doi in the Description field of the DESCRIPTION file.
+* Added short examples to all exported functions.
+All examples run locally in under 5 seconds.

 ## Test environments
 * local macOS / OS X install, R 3.4.1